In This Article

 2. Performance & Features

-- requests: Built on urllib3, adds lots of features like JSON parsing, sessions, and timeout handling.
-Retries are also possible, but require extra setup.
+• requests: Built on urllib3, adds convenience features like automatic JSON parsing, session management, and a simpler timeout API.

 3. Thread-Safety & Error Handling